The Millionaire Mindset #1 – The Money Blueprint

 Every once in a while, I will publish a millionaire mindset blog post sharing some new things I’ve learnt and can potentially be useful to bear in mind along and after the journey.
 It’s like a little contribution to keep developing a millionaire mindset.
 I spend a lot of time reading books, but reading is sometimes not enough for me and I end up forgetting some useful content.
 I will mention what books I’ve been inspired from in the introduction section.
 My main book inspiration for this post was Secrets of the Millionaire Mind (T. Harv Eker) and Rich Dad Poor Dad (Robert Kiyosaki).
 This series will characterise by having not affiliate links.

-These blog post will suit mainly those that are into self-development.
-If you don’t enjoy this topic you will find these posts hard to read.
-If that’s your case, no worries, then you may enjoy reading some of my portfolio updates instead? ;p
+These blog post series will suit mainly to those that are into self-development.
+If you don’t enjoy this topic you will find it hard to read.
+If that’s your case, no worries, then you may enjoy reading some of my portfolio updates instead? ;P

-I hope you’ll enjoy them as much as I do writing them J
+I hope you’ll enjoy them as much as I do writing them 🙂

 Without further ado, let’s get this thing started.